-10. Where will parking bays and pay & display machines be provided?
+10. Where will parking bays and Pay & Display machines be provided?

-Parking bays will be marked on the carriageway in safe locations and away from junctions and dropped crossings.
+Parking bays will be marked out on the carriageway in safe locations and away from junctions and dropped footway or driveway crossings.
 Yellow line waiting restrictions will be installed at locations where parking would be hazardous or cause obstruction.
 Pay and display machines will be provided on the footway where they would cause the least visual intrusion to residents.
+The number of parking bays will be maximised.